zhao-ji/find/README.md

 ###Todo:

 - copy to clipboard
-- results card: remove dot, remove dash
+- results card: remove dot, remove dash(hello)

 ###make the website as a PWA